DigitalHarborFoundation/interactive-gallery-v2/src/entries/maker-foundations/2019spring/logan.md

 I made my handbags with Piskel, and made it come to life with Scratch.

-Creating the bags by using different colors.
+One challenge I faced was creating the bags by using different colors.

-That the colors represents life.
+I'd like to tell people that the colors represents life.

-Be creative!
+One thing I'd tell someone else who wanted to make this project is to be creative!